Social Welfare Research

 Does it benefit the wealthy?
 No.

-Low-income Home Energy Assistance Program (LIHEAP)—$4 billion:
+Low-Income Home Energy Assistance Program (LIHEAP)—$4 billion:

 LIHEAP provides energy assistance and weatherization programs for low-income households.
 The program provides assistance with heating or cooling bills, emergency services in cases of energy crisis such as utility shutoffs, and low-cost home improvements, known as weatherization, designed to make homes more energy efficient and lower utility bills.